How can we help?

 Follow

-While you may have more devices than just your billable devices set up to forward syslog to Auvik, your volume limit will still use your total number of billable devices multiplied.
-For example, if you have 10 devices set up to forward syslog to Auvik but only 3 are billable devices, your transfer limit will still be 2.1 million messages for 14 days.
+Even if you have more devices forwarding syslog to Auvik, your transfer volume limit is based only on the number of billable devices.
+So, if you have 10 devices sending syslog, but only 3 are billable devices, your site’s 14-day transfer limit remains at 2.1 million messages.

 It’s also important to note that only messages that are processed and retained will count towards your message limit: